-In 2016, the McGill Faculty of Medicine launched a new strategic planning exercise – Project Renaissance – to help guide its education, research and health affairs activities for the next five years.
-The previous exercise concluded with the rollout of a new MDCM program and the launch of a Strategic Research Plan, as well as other improvements, including better recognition of clinician teachers in the hospital network.
+In 2016, the McGill Faculty of Medicine (now Faculty of Medicine and Health Sciences) launched a new strategic planning exercise – Project Renaissance – to help guide its educational, research and community engagement efforts during the five-year period spanning 2017-2022.
+This initiative was built on the preceding strategic planning exercise, which concluded with the rollout of a new MDCM program and the launch of a Strategic Research Plan, as well as better recognition for clinician-teachers in the hospital network, among other improvements.

-Project Renaissance supports the Faculty’s vision of “Healthier societies through education, discovery, collaboration and clinical care,” as well as its tripartite mission and its values.
+Project Renaissance drives the Faculty’s vision of healthier societies through education, discovery, collaboration and clinical care.

 - Ensure that our educational programs prepare learners for their roles as health care providers and health researchers in the 21st century